Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Small-noise approximation of the RP resonances,

-Since, the deterministic solutions are qualitatively different for $\delta < \delta_c$ and $\delta > \delta_c$ and that such expansions are not valid at the bifurcation, each case is treated separately in the next subsections \ref{sec:ExpansionSub} and \ref{sec:ExpansionSup}, respectively.
+Since, the deterministic solutions and the change of variables differ for $\delta < 0$ and $\delta > 0$, each case is treated separately in the next subsections~\ref{sec:ExpansionSub} and~\ref{sec:ExpansionSup}, respectively.
+From the definition of the small parameter $\sigma_\epsilon$, whether for $\delta < 0$ or for $\delta > 0$, the small-noise expansions will be more precise when the noise level $\epsilon$ is small with respect to $\delta$, for a fixed $\kappa$.